chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Showman – Series Reflection.md

 Barnum, whose father left him nothing to inherit and only wanted his next generation to have nothing short of the extraordinary–if he could see how extraordinary it is to have his lessons, skills and idiosyncrasies picked up by the real world.

-Q: How has a (fictional/glamorized/accurately glamorized) story leaked into your real life?
+> Q: How has a (fictional/glamorised/(in)accurately glamorised) story leaked into your real life?

-After looking through the whole script: Barnum always uses superlatives in descriptions (“youngest prima ballerina in the history of City ballet”, “world’s heaviest man”, “the most joyless critic”, “you will sing in the grandest theater, with the finest orchestra, in the greatest city on earth.”)... what does this tell us about “This is the greatest show!” and for Barnum, “The Greatest Showman”? >> leaks into real world, ref Hugh’s interview (the best songwriters), his dream

-The greatest show on earth: the tagline of Barnum’s real life circus